SkipperBTC/fct-miner/README.md

 Example Output:
 For each transaction, the miner logs:
+- ETH balance remaining
+- Transaction Count
 - L1 Transaction Hash
 - Facet Transaction Hash
-- ETH balance remaining
-- FCT earned per transaction (planned)

 ## License
 This project is open-source and available under the MIT License.